Navy of the Kingdom of Holland: History

-The Dutch navy's Texel and Amsterdam squadrons mutinied in August 1806 after the Batavian flag was introduced onboard their ships, with mutineers refusing to swear an oath of allegiance to Louis or obey orders by their officers.
+The navy's Texel and Amsterdam squadrons mutinied in August 1806 after the Batavian flag was introduced onboard their ships, with mutineers refusing to swear an oath of allegiance to Louis or obey orders by their officers.
 Dutch authorities immediately moved to suppress the mutiny; to placate the mutineers, officials ordered the Statenvlag to be hoisted aboard their ships, which brought the mutiny to an end.
-The Statenvlag subsequently became the Dutch navy's de facto ensign, which was made official by a decree Louis issued on 1 December 1807 which renamed the flag as the Koninklijke Hollandsche Vlag ("Royal Flag of Holland").
+The Statenvlag subsequently became the navy's de facto ensign, which was made official by a decree Louis issued on 1 December 1807 which renamed the flag as the Koninklijke Hollandsche Vlag ("Royal Flag of Holland").
 However, some of the navy's units, such the Zeeland squadron, continued to sail under the Batavian flag.

 In 1802, a squadron of 10 ships under Vice-admiral Pieter Hartsinck was sent to Batavia.
 Once it arrived at Batavia in 1804, Hartsinck's squadron, which did little beyond patrolling northern Java out of Surabaya, quickly deteriorated from a lack of supplies and manpower.
 In the Java campaign of 1806–1807, the squadron was tracked down and destroyed in a series of targeted attacks by British naval forces under Rear-admiral Sir Edward Pellew, who was concerned about the threat it posed to British shipping in the region.
-From 1808 to 1811, Governor-General Herman Daendels attempted to rebuild the Dutch navy's strength in the East Indies by building several gunboats, though this failed to prevent the British from occupying Java in 1811.
+From 1808 to 1811, Governor-General Herman Daendels attempted to rebuild Dutch naval strength in the East Indies by building several gunboats, though this failed to prevent the British from occupying Java in 1811.

 In 1807, a suspicious Louis dismissed Ver Huell as Minister of the Navy and appointed him as the Dutch ambassador to France.
-Two years later, Ver Huell temporarily took command of the Dutch navy and resisted the British attack on Walcheren in concert with French forces.
+Two years later, Ver Huell temporarily took command of the kingdom's navy and resisted the British attack on Walcheren in concert with French forces.
 Napoleon, angered by the Dutch military's poor performance, annexed Holland to France on 9 July 1810.
-The Dutch navy, then numbering 13 ships of the line, five frigates and four corvettes, was however never incorporated into the French Imperial Navy.
+The navy, then numbering 13 ships of the line, five frigates and four corvettes, was however never incorporated into the French Imperial Navy.
 In 1813, Russo-Prussian troops liberated Holland from French rule during the War of the Sixth Coalition, with the newly-established United Netherlands establishing the Royal Netherlands Navy in the same year.
 Under the terms of the 1814 Treaty of Paris, the naval squadrons at Den Helder and Antwerp were transferred to the Royal Netherlands Navy.